NeelDQA/NeelDQA_HWA_Assesement/README.md

 5. If you have an IDE, you can import the project or follow links below
 6. Download Spring
 7. Download MySQL
-8. Run the file by typing java -jarims-0.01-jar-with-dependencies.jar
+8. Run the file by typing java -jar HWA-Assesment-NeelDudhia-0.0.1-SNAPSHOT.jar
 9. Go onto a web browser and go to http://localhost:9092 to view the application.